 Welcome to the official site of Appalachian writer David Joy.
-Joy is the author of Growing Gills: A Fly Fisherman's Journey, a memoir released in September 2011 that was a finalist for the Reed Environmental Writing Award and the Ragan Old North State Award for Creative Nonfiction.
-He currently has two manuscripts being marketed, a novel titled Where All Light Tends to Go, and a work of creative nonfiction titled Ruth: A Beautiful Dismantling.
+Joy is the author of the novel Where All Light Tends to Go (Putnam, 2015), as well as two works of literary nonfiction.
 His latest works have appeared or are awaiting publication in The Pisgah Review, Flycatcher, Drafthorse Literary Journal, Smoky Mountain Living, Wilderness House Literary Review, and Bird Watcher's Digest.
+His work is represented by Julia Kenny of Dunow, Carlson & Lerner Literary Agency.
 Take a look around the site and feel free to contact the author with any questions or concerns that you may have.

 "The Stars Shall Withdraw Their Shining" nominated for 2013 Pushcart Prize by Flycatcher

 "The Stars Shall Withdraw Their Shining," a short story appearing in the Summer/Fall 2013 issue of Flycatcher, was recently nominated for a 2013 Pushcart Prize by the editorial staff of the journal.
 The short story follows a young boy’s immersion into the harsh realities of an adult world.
 As the cold of an Appalachian winter sets in, the boy finds himself riddled in a world of poverty and disappointment, a place where a small deer offers the only chance of survival.
 To read the full story click here.
 Check back often for updates.

 Order a copy of Growing Gills from your local Indie Bookstore